 The Regional Network

 Of course, nothing compares to the immediacy of direct personal contact, and your best bet in that department is to find and connect with your local regional group.
 Each of them will have a mailing list you can join, and a year round calendar of Burner events and activities.

 If you’d like to find a way to connect with other Burners while putting your skills and talents to work for the betterment of the world, check out Burners Without Borders.
 This group takes the Burning Man principles out into the world, through facilitating a variety of coordinated volunteer efforts, from disaster relief (home and abroad) to beach clean-ups to civic actions and more.
 The opportunities are only limited by YOUR imagination and initiative.

 Whatever your skill set or area of interest, Burning Man has year-round volunteer opportunities that will allow you to gift your time to help spread Burning Man culture year-round and to help build Black Rock City.
 For more information, visit our volunteer page.

 If you want to work on a project (art or otherwise) or find people to work on yours, hop on the Spark system and find people looking to connect and collaborate across all fields of endeavor.

-The Voices of Burning Man features articles and discussion about Burning Man and Burning Man culture in the world.
+The Burning Man Journal features articles and discussion about Burning Man and Burning Man culture in the world.
 We maintain an open comment policy there, allowing for a spirited dialog amongst readers around the thoughts, commentary and issues brought up in the blog posts.